 In some cases, the law requires drug testing.
 For example, industries regulated by the U.S. Department of Transportation are covered by federal or state drug testing requirements.

 While employers may randomly screen employees, they must be consistent in how they drug-test applicants.
-They cannot selectively test some applicants for a particular job while not testing others – it’s all or none.
+They cannot selectively test some applicants for a particular job while not testing others.

-Many companies test job applicants for illegal drug use as part of the employment hiring process.
-Also, employees may be screened for drug and or either alcohol use, where permitted by state law.
-Review a sample company drug test policy that specifies how and when the company screens for drug and alcohol use.
+Some companies test job applicants for illegal drug use as part of the employment hiring process.
+Also, employees may be screened for drug and alcohol use, where permitted by state law.

 A blood drug test may be used when job applicants or employees are screened for illegal drugs.
 A blood test measures the amount of alcohol or drugs in the blood at the time the blood is drawn.

-Drugs that are screened for in a typical blood test for employment purposes include amphetamines, cocaine, marijuana, methamphetamines, opiates, nicotine, and alcohol.
+Drugs that are screened for in a typical blood test for employment purposes may include amphetamines, barbiturates, phencyclidine (PCP), cocaine, marijuana, methamphetamines, opiates, nicotine, and alcohol.

 A urine drug test is the most commonly used test when job applicants or employees are screened for illegal drugs or alcohol use.
 Urinalysis shows the presence of drug residues that remain in the body after the effects of the drug have worn off.